sguiderk/fincompare/README.md

 ## What’s Included?
 * This app has everything to build a modern single-page React app:
 * React, JSX, es2015, boilerplate and Flow syntax support.
-* Language extras beyond es2015 like the object spread operator.
+* Language extras beyond es2015 .
 * Auto prefixed CSS, so you don’t need -webkit- or other prefixes.
-* preprocessor scripting language Sass.
+* Preprocessor scripting language Sass.
 * A fast-interactive unit test runner with built-in support for coverage reporting with Jest and Enzyme.
 * A live development server that warns about common mistakes.